 - ABOVE MAX LIMIT.
 This indicates that the measurement result for the test step was above the configured maximum limit for that step. - ARCING DETECTED.
 This indicates that arcing was detected in the DUT and a maximum ARC current limit was defined and was exceeded. - IR UNSTEADY.
 This indicates that the IR measurement result is decreasing but within the limits. - OVER COMPLIANCE.
 This indicates that the V7X had insufficient compliance voltage to drive the configured test current during a GB test step.
 This may indicate that the load was excessively over the maximum for the configured GB test step current, or that there is excessive series resistance in the high current wiring. - WIRING INCORRECT.
 This indicates that the wiring during a GB test was not correct for 4-wire measurements.
 The user should check the wiring and take corrective action as needed. - USER HOLD TIMEOUT.
 This indicates that the user did not continue a HOLD test step within the configured timeout period for that step. - UNSTABLE LOAD.
-This indicates that the applied voltage (or current) to the DUT during a test step could not be controlled, typically this is caused by the leakage current (or resistance) rapidly wildly varying (but remaining within limits). - ABORTED BY USER.
+This indicates that the applied voltage (or current) to the DUT during a test step could not be controlled, typically this is caused by the leakage current (or resistance) rapidly and wildly varying (but remaining within limits). - ABORTED BY USER.
 This indicates that the test sequence was aborted by the user. - INTERLOCK OPENED.
-This indicates that the Digital I/O Interlock signal was enabled and was opened during a test sequence so the sequence was aborted for safety reasons. - OVERHEATED.
+This indicates that the Digital I/O Interlock signal was enabled and was opened during a test sequence, so the sequence was aborted for safety reasons. - OVERHEATED.
 This indicates that the internal temperature of the V7X exceeded preset limits and so a preventative shutdown occurred.
 It is recommended to wait a few minutes and re-attempt the test sequence.
 If the condition persists then the ambient temperature of the V7X is beyond the specified operating limits and the user should take corrective action. - LINE TOO LOW.
 This indicates that the line power supply voltage was too low to allow the V7X to generate the configured voltage or current into the present DUT.
 The user should check the local supply voltage and take corrective action as needed. - OVER VOLTAGE.
 This indicates that the output voltage from the V7X was excessively over the configured voltage.
 This may be caused by a fault in the V7X or that there is an external voltage source connected to the DUT. - SWITCH UNIT FAILED.
 This indicates that a switch unit failed to communicate, or a specific switch within it was configured in the step to be closed but was not present in the actual switch unit. - INTERNAL FAULT.
-This generally indicates that there is an internal fault within the V7X, it is recommended to perform a SELF TEST from the UTILITY MENU screen to gain more details regarding this.
+This generally indicates that there is an internal fault within the V7X, it is recommended to perform a SELF TEST from the UTILITY MENU screen to gain more details regarding this. - VOLTAGE ERROR.
+This may occur during an ACW, DCW, or IR test step, it indicates one of two conditions: - 1.
+The drive voltage would not stabilize to within a small percent of the specified level during the ramp period. - 2.
+The leakage current (or resistance) is rapidly and wildly varying (but remaining within limits).